 What Is Orthopedic Rehabilitation and Physical Therapy?

 Orthopedic physical therapy is the most common form of physical therapy.
-Orthopedic Certified Specialists (OCS) focus on treating orthopedic conditions such as ligament sprains, muscle strains, tendon injuries, post surgical conditions and other injuries related to the musculoskeletal system.
+Those that practice it – Orthopedic Certified Specialists (OCS) – focus on treating orthopedic conditions such as ligament sprains, muscle strains, tendon injuries, post surgical conditions and other injuries related to the musculoskeletal system.
 Orthopedic physical therapists specialize in regaining range of motion and restoring function by using a variety of exercises, stretches, and manual techniques.
-Orthopedic physiotherapy can also be divided into subcategories, including:
+Additionally, orthopedic physiotherapy can be divided into subcategories, including: